 Some people think gray is a safe, boring color.
 And while this holds true, you can wear it with pink to create a striking fashion outfit.

-As seen on the model, gray is a good color to balance your bright pink piece.
+I suggest grey is a good color to balance your bright pink piece.
 It’s also a good option for work outfits, especially if your boss is not big on unconventional colors.

 Shoes to Wear With Your Pink Outfit

 If you’re not in the mood to go for an all-pink get-up, you can add some color by wearing any of these shades for your shoes: